kasapoli/ParadiddleWorkshop/README.md

 <img width="749" height="508" alt="image" src="https://github.com/user-attachments/assets/615ef120-800e-446e-80e8-4bdecfcca6f3" />

-### Creating New Environments
+#### Creating New Environments
 Paradiddle environments are simply Unreal Engine levels, thus any level of your design can be used as a new environment.

 Make sure to account for highway position if you would like songs to be played in your environmets.
 Do not load or stream your environments manually and use the Mod Communication Subsystem to call LoadModMap function instead.
 This will allow the main application to unload the existing level and prepare other assets for the new level.

 Some form of UI will be necessary to get the request from the user to load your environment.
 It is possible to create a UI window just like the ones you seen in Paradiddle and let this window carry a menu for your mod.
 The ways to do this will be explained later in this document.
-You can also add your custom environments directly to Paradiddle's native environment list by calling AddModMapToMapList function from Mod Communication Subsystem.
+Instead of creating oyur own UI, you can also add your custom environments directly to Paradiddle's native environment list by calling AddModMapToMapList function from Mod Communication Subsystem.
 They will then appear in the environment menu and be chooseable by the users.

+You can find example implementations of both use cases in the example mod's menu widget: Game/TestMod/ModUI/ModMainMenuWidget

-### Accessing Core Features and Utilizing Them (Minigames)
+#### Accessing Core Features and Utilizing Them (Minigames)
 The infrastructure we have created allows you to access core application features and make use of them.
+Most of these features and events such as drum hits, song creation, song completion can be accessed through the  Mod Communication Subsystem.
+Please refer to the source code for detailed explanations on how to subscribe to events and make use of features.